 Ulrich Schmid

-Full professor (Head of the ECS Group)
+Full professor (Head of ECS Group)

 Research